zettacamp-Muhammad-Rizqi/rizqi_zettacamp_catfish/README.md

-# Detail task MongoDB Day 5
+# Detail task MongoDB Day 6
 ## Use the existing book collection from your previous tasks, then:
+- Try filter using match query
+- Try to use sorting query
-1. Try projection query to only display some of the fields
+- Try to combine some fields with concat query
-2. Try addFields query to display additional fields that not really exists in the collection Use the existing bookshelf collection from your previous tasks, then try an unwind query to split the value of each book
+Use the existing bookshelf collection from your previous tasks, then try a lookup query to join with the book collection.